Le langaige du Bresil

-Le langaige du Bresil is a vocabulary produced in the 1540s, considered the oldest substantial record of a Brazilian language, specifically of Old Tupi.
+Le langaige du Bresil (lit. 'the language of Brazil') is a vocabulary produced in the 1540s, considered the oldest substantial record of a Brazilian language, specifically of Old Tupi.
 It is contained in a manuscript in the Bibliothèque nationale de France, cataloged as "Ms. Fr.
 24269", from folio 53r to 54r, and presents 88 entries.
 Little is known about its compiler, a sea captain or voyage organizer, probably from Bordeaux or Rouen, named Jehan Lamy.

-Le langaige du Bresil is important as it demonstrates social relations between the French and Brazilian indigenous people were not merely limited to commercial interactions, but, on the contrary, both peoples maintained intimate social contacts with each other.
+Le langaige du Bresil is important as it demonstrates social relations between the French and Brazilian Indigenous people were not merely limited to commercial interactions, but, on the contrary, both peoples maintained intimate social contacts with each other.

 Context

-The tribes that spoke Old Tupi were first mentioned during the discovery of Brazil in 1500, on the occasion of the voyage of Pedro Álvares Cabral, but such accounts did not include records of this language.
-Toponyms, anthroponyms, as well as Tupi terms, can be found in early Portuguese shipping documents, such as those from the voyage of the ship Bretoa in 1511, which mention several çagoys or çagoyns (Callitrichidae).